nasa/cumulus/tasks/cnm-to-cma/README.md

 | cnm        | object          | N/A | the original cnm message.

+Data Mapping and Payload Configuration

-Please refer to the task example in "Config" section.
-The output area where 'output_granules' shall be map to the payload and cnm (original cnm) could be attached under meta.
+When configuring the task, please refer to the example provided in the "Config" section.
+Ensure the output is mapped according to the following structure:

+    Granule Mapping: The output_granules field must be mapped directly to the primary payload.

+    Metadata Attachment: The original Cloud Notification Mechanism (CNM) message should be nested under the meta object.

 ## About Cumulus